Chaowu88/etfba/docs/source/installation.rst

   conda install -c conda-forge glpk

-For larger models, such as genome scale models, it is highly recommended to use the commercial optimizer `Gurobi <https://www.gurobi.com/>`_ and install the Python support:
+For larger models, such as genome scale models, it is highly recommended to use the Gurobi optimizer with a commercial `license <https://support.gurobi.com/hc/en-us/articles/12684663118993-How-do-I-obtain-a-Gurobi-license>`_ and install the Python support:

 .. code-block:: python